Element-wise and Recursive Solutions for the Power Spectral Density of Biological Stochastic Dynamical Systems at Fixed Points: Recursive algorithm solutions

-Since, $\mathbf{C}$ is a covariance matrix, it's positive semi-definite.
-Since we know that the coefficients of the denominator depend only on the matrix $\J$ and not on the covariance matrix $\mathbf{C}$, as seen in Eq.~\ref{eq:denm_expansion_0}, the recursive solution of $q$ is valid for any semi-positive definite matrix $\mathbf{C}$.
-However, we first derive the recursive solution for $q$ by making the assumption that $\mathbf{C}\succ 0$, and therefore $\Ci$ exists.
+Since, $\mathbf{C}$ is a covariance matrix, it is positive semi-definite.
+As we know that the coefficients of the denominator depend only on the matrix $\J$ and not on the covariance matrix $\mathbf{C}$, as seen in Eq.~\ref{eq:recursive0}, the recursive solution of $q$ is valid for any semi-positive definite matrix $\mathbf{C}$.
+We first derive the recursive solution for $q$ by making the assumption that $\mathbf{C}\succ 0$, and therefore $\Ci$ exists.
 Multiplying both sides by $\Ci$ in Eq.~\ref{eq:recursive_both}, and taking the trace, we get,